 I have had the opportunity to get to know one of these individuals and meet with him several times over the past two years.
 This is someone whose story is instantly recognizable but whose name might not be.
 (He’s the perfect example of Level 5 Leadership.)

 Every time I meet with him, I take away nuggets that would be useful for any entrepreneur who is transitioning into a high-growth CEO and searching for the right things to be spending time on.
+These are just a few of the lessons I’ve learned from this individual.

 Stay close to the customer.